 Subject Lead: Mr Hunt

-At St Joseph’s, we have designed a broad, balanced and challenging curriculum, which is accessible to all.
-It has been designed to maximise the development of every child’s ability and academic achievement.
-As our pupils progress, we intend our children to understand the world, have the ability to reason mathematically, have an appreciation for the beauty and power of mathematics and a sense of enjoyment and curiosity.
+At St Joseph’s, we have designed a broad and balanced curriculum.
+We intend our children to understand the world, have the ability to reason mathematically and develop a sense of enjoyment and curiosity.

 Our mathematics curriculum aims to ensure that children: